Below are answers to FAQs about the GED®.

 Most content falls into the range of 1 MB – 15 MB per piece and the average is probably around 5 MB, the largest piece of is around 30 MB, but technically the system is set to allow content up to around 50 MB per piece.

 Candidates must book their tests themselves online at the official GED® Testing Service website at https://ged.com/.
 A fee of USD $60 per test must be paid online using a credit card.
-We provide our enrolled candidates with guidelines to assist with the process of creating an account and booking tests on request.
+Click here for screen-shotted guidelines through the process of Online GED Test Booking.

 Please note that candidates must have a South African ID or passport with a photo and signature, in order to write the GED® tests.